emberjs/data/guides/3-caching.md

 :::

-## Fields Are Cached By ResourceCacheKey + FieldName with Replace Semantics
+## Fields Are Cached By ResourceKey + FieldName with Replace Semantics

 Where this really matters is for deep objects.
 Generally, we support partial resource representations due to the upsert strategy, but this also means that out-of-the-box we only support partials only one level deep.
 E.g. if a field's value is an object, that object should be the full state of the field not a partial state of the field, we will not deep-merge during upsert.

-## Relationships Are Cached By ResourceCacheKey + FieldName
+## Relationships Are Cached By ResourceKey + FieldName

 The Cache delegates relationship caching to the Graph Storage primitive provided by `@ember-data/graph`.
-The Graph is a powerful and highly optimized relational map that maintains the connections between ResourceCacheKeys.
+The Graph is a powerful and highly optimized relational map that maintains the connections between ResourceKeys.

 By default, The Graph uses **upsert semantics** for a relationship payload with **replace semantics** for each of `links` `meta` and `data` fields within it.
 This means that relationship payloads are expected to have complete representations for each of these if present (aside: this will somewhat change to support paginated collections in the near future).